IamLunchbox/powerdns-cli/README.md

 [Powerdns Authoritative Nameserver](https://doc.powerdns.com/authoritative/).

 This project is currently in alpha phase and will soon progress to a beta stage.
+Beta release will be done as soon as integration tests and python version tests are successful.

 Implemented features are: